ihkcreations/Moment-of-Inertia-of-A-Fly-Wheel-Calculator/README.md

   - Number of rotations of **n2**
   - Time duration of n2 rotations, **t** in seconds

+All we have to do is, use these values in our application(s) and you will get the results.

 **Example given below:**
 <p align="center" width="100%">
     <img src="https://github.com/ihkcreations/Moment-of-Inertia-of-A-Fly-Wheel-Calculator/blob/main/image-assets/image_one.png">